bioidiap/bob.pipelines/doc/dask.rst

 Note that in `MyBoostedFitTransformer.fit` a delay of `120s`was introduced to fake "processing" in the GPU queue.
 During the execution of `MyBoostedFitTransformer.fit` in `q_gpu`, other resources are idle, which is a waste of resources (imagined a CNN training of 2 days instead of the 2 minutes from our example).

-For this reason there's the method adapt in :py:class:`bob.pipelines.distributed.sge.SGEIdiapCluster` that will adjust the SGE jobs available according to the needs of a :doc:`dask graph <graphs>`.
+For this reason there's the method adapt in :py:class:`bob.pipelines.distributed.sge.SGEMultipleQueuesCluster` that will adjust the SGE jobs available according to the needs of a :doc:`dask graph <graphs>`.

 Its usage is pretty simple.
 The code below determines that to run a :doc:`dask graph <graphs>`, the :py:class`distributed.scheduler.Scheduler` can demand a maximum of 10 SGE jobs.
 A lower bound was also set, in this case, two SGE jobs.